King007t/dc_lgsm_interface/README.md

 sudo systemctl daemon-reload
 ```

-Step 6: start the Discord_LinuxGSM_interface service.
+Step 6: start the dc_lgsm_interface service.
 You can use start, stop, restart or status.
 You don't have to run it manually again if it's enabled to start on boot (Step 4).
 ```
-sudo systemctl start Discord_LinuxGSM_interface.service
+sudo systemctl start dc_lgsm_interface.service
 ```

 ## Available commands